Darkxell/PMDMMO/doc/communication.md

 This payload is sent when the client wants to be notified shortly about all the missions available at the moment.

+■ ACCEPTMISSION

+{"action":"acceptmission"

+"mission":"missioncode"

+}

+This payload is sent to the server to accept a mission from the daily mission board.
+Note that the server might ignore this payload if the player has already accepted this mission today

 # 4 - List of server -> client payloads

 ■ MESSAGE (This is a payload from to the chat endpoint)